verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] I'm lost and happy about it.
 - [ ] My name is ....
 And I'm a roadside Food addict
 - [ ] How will I benefit by comparing myself with him/her?
+- [ ] That's where we are right now.
+The answer is right beneath our feet.